 Estuary models were developed for the ICOLLs at Boydtown Creek, Nullica River and Shadrachs Creek.
 There are only a limited number of hydraulic structures impacting these waterways.
-The design details were obtained through existing data sources as described below.
+The design details for these structures were obtained through the following existing data sources:

-The design details of the culvert located on Boydtown Creek located at Juno Drive were obtained from the Boydtown Creek Flood Study (Bewsher Consulting, 1989).

-The design details of the Princes Highway bridge over Nullica River and Shadrachs Creek were provided by RMS.
+- The design details of the culvert located on Boydtown Creek located at Juno Drive were obtained from the Boydtown Creek Flood Study (Bewsher Consulting, 1989). - The design details of the Princes Highway bridge over Nullica River and Shadrachs Creek were provided by TfNSW.